 The technology called FastOx makes use of a special modified blast furnace.
-By introducing pure oxygen into the apparatus, the process starts a chemical reaction with the carbon present in the waste, increasing the heat.
-"Vaporizing waste does not require energy supplements from the outside," Hart points out.
-"It's a simple carbon-oxygen chemical reaction."
+By introducing pure oxygen into the apparatus, the process initiates a chemical reaction with the carbon present in the waste, increasing the heat.
+"Vaporizing waste does not require external energy supplements," Hart points out.
+“It's a simple carbon-oxygen chemical reaction”.

 The system uses steam to regulate the temperature, with a circuit that feeds itself with the introduction of landfill materials.
-Any metal inside the waste melts and can be reused.
+Any metal in the waste melts and can be reused.

 The pilot plant

-After 10 years separately testing more and more demanding pilot projects, the company's partners now work together and have focused on a new plant.
-It is located at a base of the US Army in California, and in the first presentations it showed how the process can produce both fuel and electricity (at full speed the "vaporizers" will do one or the other thing).
+After 10 years of separately testing increasingly challenging pilot projects, the company's partners are now working together and focusing on a new plant.
+It is located at a US Army base in California, and has shown in early presentations how the process can produce both fuel and electricity ("vaporizers" will do one or the other when fully operational).

 Given the costs of storing landfills, a system like FastOx that quickly gets rid of waste also allows significant savings.